Mind the Methods

 Perhaps it’s something of all times to think we are on a turning point, but it seems to me that there are so many writings on the wall we can’t ignore that indeed we are, due to our technology, living on the border of a paradigm shift.
 In my belief our world perspective will change dramatically in the coming twenty years.
 It’s just that we sometimes can’t see clearly what is right under our collective nose: our world isn’t only changing, it is changing faster than ever.

 The acceleration of change is noticeable in many respects.
-A clear example is the mix of design and technology in 3D printing.
+A clear ( and already even an old) example is the mix of design and technology in 3D printing.
 Or the fashion world which integrates the knowledge of material technology to set new trends.
 Complicated techniques and scientific methods used in artwork, that in their turn foster further research and a different approach to the methods of science.

 And this last aspect intrigues me most.

 After a few years working in this field, it’s time to take this unbridled fascination for artist and philosophers to a new level.
 I like to call myself a philosophical researcher.
-Through Mind the Methods I want to contemplate about our ways of learning and about what we consider to be knowledge.
+Through Mind the Methods I want to contemplate about our ways of learning, about what we consider to be knowledge and how we try to find meaning in this faster than ever changing world.
 By doing so I want to facilitate more crossovers between different disciplines.

 Read more on Denkkaders ( Dutch only).